Welcome to The Purple Playhouse

 - Has a personal key person who makes sure your child makes satisfying progress in all areas of learning.

 Children start to learn about the world around them from the moment they are born.
 The care and education offered by our nursery helps children to continue to do this by providing all children a wide variety of interesting activities that are right for their age and stage of development.

-The Early Years Foundation Stage is the framework that all nursery staff use to track your child’s development.
+The Early Years Foundation Stage is the framework that all nursery staff use to track your child’s development and is statutory requirement .
 It sets the standard for learning, development and care for the children from birth to five.